-Rooted in a deep and unwavering belief in the healing power of families and systems, the essence of EFFT is to afford caregivers and significant others a significant role in supporting their loved one’s mental health and well-being.
+A community based model rooted in a deep and unwavering belief in the healing power of families and systems, the essence of EFFT is to afford caregivers and significant others a role in supporting their loved one’s mental health and well-being.
 The therapist’s role would then be to support and empower caregivers in mastering the skills, tasks, and feelings involved in four main domains:

-B. Offering targeted emotional support, that is supporting their loved one to approach, process and manage stress, emotions and emotional pain, making symptoms less necessary to cope
+B. Offering targeted emotional support, that is supporting their loved one to approach, process and manage stress and distress, making symptoms less necessary to cope

 C. Facilitating therapeutic apologies in order to help loved ones to let go of the weight of old pain/self-blame/self-stigma, and;

-D. Working through and resolving the fears and obstacles that surface in the caregiver during this challenging and novel journey.
+D. Working through and resolving the fears and obstacles that will undoubtedly surface in the caregiver during this sometimes-challenging journey.

 To join the clinician's EFFT newsletter, click here.